-- The area referred to as the 'Event Site' located at the northeast of Clapham Common accessible from Long Road.
-(Luna Cinema, Moonwalk, Oktoberfest) - Area between Long Pond and Windmill Drive located at the east of Clapham Common.
-(Colourscape) - Using the gravel Redgra sports pitches on the west side of the common, adjacent to the A205.
-(CRUK Race for Life, Pretty Muddy)

-- Area referred to as 'Funfair Site' located on the west of Clapham Common, west of Mount Pond.
-(Run Through races, George Irvin's Funfair) - Clapham Common 'Southside Site' located at the south of Clapham Common bordered by Clapham Common Southside, Nightingale Lane, Nightingale Walk & the Avenue.
-(British Heart Foundation London to Brighton Bike Ride / Skyline Bike London to Brighton Bike Ride)
+- The area referred to as the 'Event Site' located at the northeast of Clapham Common accessible from Long Road (Moonwalk, Secret Cinema, Fashion Event). - Area between Long Pond and Windmill Drive located at the east of Clapham Common (Colourscape). - The gravel Redgra sports pitches on the west side of the common, adjacent to the A205 (CRUK Race for Life / Pretty Muddy, Oktoberfest). - Area referred to as 'Funfair Site' located on the west of Clapham Common, west of Mount Pond (Run Through races, George Irvin's Funfair, International Circus). - Clapham Common 'Southside Site' located at the south of Clapham Common bordered by Clapham Common Southside, Nightingale Lane, Nightingale Walk & the Avenue (British Heart Foundation London to Brighton Bike Ride / Skyline Bike London to Brighton Bike Ride). - Clapham Old Town / nearby to the Polygon (Clapham Fair 2023).